DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

   Over time, we expect to build a more complete list of drivers and motors that are compatible with what we have tested.

-If you have a need to use a stepper driver and motor combination that isn't on the supported list and isn't "pin-compatible" with an existing supported driver/motor combination, you may need to define a custom entry in "config.h" to allow Turntable-EX to work correctly.
+If you have a need to use a stepper driver and motor combination that isn't on the supported list and isn't "pin-compatible" with an existing supported driver/motor combination, you may need to define a custom entry in "config.h" to allow |EX-TT| to work correctly.

 To do this, you will need to add a valid AccelStepper() definition with the appropriate parameters provided, and this entry needs to be  defined as your `STEPPER_DRIVER` option.

 The list of parameters required are documented on the `AccelStepper <http://www.airspayce.com/mikem/arduino/AccelStepper/>`_ web page.

-**Note:** There has been a slight modification to the AccelStepper library included with Turntable-EX.
+**Note:** There has been a slight modification to the AccelStepper library included with |EX-TT|.
 If you have a need to invert the enable option, then provide this as the last parameter.
 The modified library sets the enable pin (if defined) when the stepper object is instantiated, and if it needs to be inverted, this happens at the same time.
 We do not call the setEnablePin() or setPinsInverted() functions at any point.
 You can see this in use in the "standard_steppers.h" file as defined for the "TWO_WIRE_INV" driver option.

 To add this to "config.h", add your new definition **before** the `STEPPER_DRIVER` line, and update `STEPPER_DRIVER` to use your definition, and ensure all standard options are commented out: